 In his time, nearly one-hundred years ago, Steiner created a method around the lively arts because he was concerned that teaching had become too abstract and strictly intellectual.
 You can read more about The Seven Lively Arts here.

 Steiner founded Waldorf education to bring the elements of feeling and willing (through the arts and hands-on activity) into all lessons to accompany thinking.
 Recording the learning in a main lesson book is great way to bring the learning alive.

-My primer, Waldorf Homeschooling Simplified: Your Toolkit for Grades 1-8, offers more guidance in homeschooling with main lesson blocks.
+My primer, Homeschool Simplicity Bundle: Your Toolkit for Grades 1-8, offers more guidance in homeschooling with main lesson blocks.

 And my online program, Plan It Out, walks you through the 6 Steps to Planning an Awesome Waldorf Homeschooling Year in six video lessons.
 Plus you become part of a coaching community of other Waldorf homeschoolers.